 Google has accepted the use of interstitials that make content more accessible to its users.

 For example, side-ins, banner ads, in-lines, buttons, and tabs that take up a reasonable amount of space (15% or less) and are easy to dismiss shouldn’t be penalized if they don’t cover the main content.
-Also, legal interstitials like cookies that use notification and age verification blockers may be accepted and required in some countries or for particular types of content.
+Also, legal interstitials like cookies that use notification and age verification blockers are accepted by Google and required in some countries or for particular types of content.

-However, you should avoid welcome mats, ad modal, and full-screen overlays because they are highly intrusive.
+However, you should avoid welcome mats, ad modals, and full-screen overlays because they are highly intrusive.

 Try The Gray Area Interstitial